A hierarchy of thermodynamics learning frameworks for inelastic constitutive modeling: Discussion

 \section{Discussion}

-To continue with the investigation of the commonalities and distinctions between the three formulations, we examine (projections) of the potentials. \fref{fig:psi_viz} shows the learned free energy for DP, GSM, and MP, taking the VP dataset as representative.
+To continue with the investigation of the commonalities and distinctions between the three formulations, we examine (projections) of the potentials. \fref{fig:psi_viz} shows the learned free energy for DP, GSM, and MP, taking a training to the VP dataset as representative.
 Recall that each framework shares the same NN representation for $\freeenergy$, although, in GSM, the $\dissipationpotential$ also contributes to the stress.
 The particular potentials all resemble each other, especially given the fact that the limited locus of the accessible invariants depicted by the red samples \cite{fuhg2022physics}; i.e., gradients along this locus match across the potentials.
+These visualizations should therefore be interpreted as representative qualitative diagnostics rather than reproducible identification of the full potential surface.
 The main differences are not in the observable invariant projections, but in the internal state aspects, which necessarily differ given the different dynamics.
+Although there are clear correlations between the internal state dynamics of the models and within the individual states of a given model, the fact that they are distinct indicates they may be playing different roles in the various models.
 Interestingly, in this aspect, GSM is seemingly distinct, but this could merely be due to the fungibility of the internal state components, e.g., the internal state component of one model may be most highly correlated with a different component of another.